luzap/dit/README.md

 Furthermore, the current version of the project is pinned to an older version of the [multi-party ECDSA library](https://github.com/ZenGo-X/multi-party-ecdsa) we started out with.
 Newer versions of the library added support for running the protocol portion asynchronously, as well as fixing several potential safety concerns.

+Another point worth investigating is _how_ to present code changes to the user.
+When normally reviewing commits with `git show <commit>` or `git log -p`, it might be hard to figure out the exact changes, especially if they were purposefully designed to evade review.

 ## Future work
-- [ ] Secure communication (hashing broadcast messages according to the description
+- [ ] Secure communication (hashing broadcast messages according to the protocol description)
-- [ ] Better ergonomics
+- [ ] Better error handling between the protocol execution and the frontend
-- [ ] More user-readable errors
+- [ ] More semanitically descriptive errors for protocol failure
+- [ ] Channels: having an `enum` with all possible channel types might be the simplest way